 I'm a software development professional with experience in building technical teams and web/mobile/social software products from the ground up.

-I'm currently available for hire and interested in working with early-stage, Toronto-based product companies in a CTO or technical lead capacity.
+I generally work with early-stage, Toronto-based product companies in a CTO or technical lead capacity.

 Asked by Anonymous

 So yes, the demo should now be working.

 Asked by gettingmyshittogethor

 Thanks for the note, you can adjust the CSS in two ways:

 Of course you can manually edit the HTML in Tumblr as well, but then you would break the association between your blog and the Tumblr Theme, so you’re wouldn’t get any future updates that contributed.

 A little while back I announced that I open-sourced purgatory.rb, my tool to filter expiring domains.
 Most tools for expiring domains look for SEO- and Adwords-centric metrics (pagerank, average CPC, etc.).
 For the product manager or startup team looking to name their new app or site, it’s more important to have a brandable name.

 This post looks at how to filter expiring domain lists for short and brandable domain names, using memorable prefixes and suffixes.